 Additional Annie’s Project programs specific to local needs have had a significant impact, assisting women to develop additional skills in the areas of information management, financial documents, land ownership and leasing, and marketing commodities.

-If there is not a site near you, ask the contact person for your state to add you to their list of interested clients.
+If there is not a site near you, ask the Director of Administration to add you to our list of interested clients.